localstack/localstack-extensions/aws-replicator/README.md

 ## Resource Replicator CLI (deprecated)

 Note: Previous versions of this extension also offered a "replicate" mode to copy/clone (rather than proxy) resources from an AWS account into the local instance.
 This functionality has been removed from this extension, and is now being migrated to a new extension (more details following soon).

+If you wish to access the deprecated instructions, they can be found [here](https://github.com/localstack/localstack-extensions/blob/fe0c97e8a9d94f72c80358493e51ce6c1da535dc/aws-replicator/README.md#resource-replicator-cli).

 ## Change Log